llsoftsec/llsoftsecbook/book.md

 $N*2^L*2^S=12*64*32=24$KB.](img/CacheIndexing){ width=100% #fig:cache-indexing}

-Specific bits in the memory address are used for different cache indexing purposes, as illustrated in +@fig:cache-indexing.
-The least-significant $L$ bits, where $2^L$ is the cache line size, are used to compute an address's offset within a cache line.
+Specific bits in the memory address are used for different cache indexing purposes, as illustrated in figure @fig:cache-indexing.
+The least-significant
+$L$ bits, where $2^L$ is the cache line size, are used to compute an address's offset within a cache line.
 The next $S$ bits, where $2^S$ is the number of cache sets, are used to determine which cache set an address maps to.
 The remaining top bits are "tag bits".
 They are stored alongside a line in the cache